Register as New Patient

 Please note: Registrations take minimum 48 Hours to process.

 If you live within our practice area you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
 Our catchment area is all post codes beginning with EC with the exception of any EC1N postcodes that fall in the Borough of Camden.

 Our catchment area also covers Hackney and a very small part of Islington.
-We accept patients from EC1A, EC1M, EC2M EC2N, EC2R, EC2V, EC2Y, EC3 AND EC4 although not all the streets within these post codes fall within our practice area, so please check with our receptionists.
+We accept patients from all postcodes starting with EC although not all the streets with these post codes fall within our practice area, so please check with our receptionists.